Categories

 3. Purpose of the Product

 The team determines the main intent of how the product will be used.
 Will it be cooked, eaten directly, or require further processing?
 The team needs to identify its intended consumers and determine any vulnerabilities when using the product.
-Lastly, the team should consider the effects of misuse or abuse of the product to the general population.
+Lastly, the team should consider the effects of misuse or abuse of the product on the general population.

 4. Process Flow Diagram

-A process flow diagram gives the HACCP team a broader view on the manufacturing process of the product.
+A process flow diagram gives the HACCP team a broader view of the manufacturing process of the product.
 The diagram can also consist of a schematic of the facility, lending an easier understanding of the steps of each process.

-5. On Site Confirmation of Flow Diagram
+5. On-Site Confirmation of Flow Diagram

 6. Identify and analyze hazards (Principle # 1)